Hair Care Tips for Sisters on the Move

 Sisters Together: Move More, Eat Better

-hair_coverSisters Together: Move More, Eat Better is an example of how attention to culture and context supports and enhances public health efforts.
+hair_coverSisters Together: Move More, Eat Better offered an example of how attention to culture and context supports and enhances public health efforts.
 Sisters Together was funded as a pilot project of the Weight-Control Information Network (WIN) and was supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) to address obesity prevention.
 The Sisters Together Move More Eat Better model program was developed to address these needs among Black women in three Boston communities.
 The model program was highlighted in the Surgeon General’s report on Physical Fitness and is currently being replicated in several states.
 All program ideas and materials were extensively piloted with Black women in the community to reflect their voices and their preferences.

 Sisters Together evolved into a coalition of neighborhood organizations and community activists addressing physical activity and/or nutrition.
 For more information about the program, see the article on the model program design referenced on the web site noted below.